ZaiusInc/node-sdk/README.md

 ## Typescript

-Our SDK is typescript first, so no need to install or create additional type definitions.
-To access the exported types, import `Zaius` from the sdk.
+The OCP Node SDK is typescript first, so you do not need to install or create additional type definitions.
+To access the exported types, import `Zaius` from the SDK.

 ```typescript
 import {z, Zaius} from '@zaiusinc/node-sdk';